MrMallet/LinkedDataProject/README.md

 Now need to check out going back to a previous commit or branch.
 =======================

+//On laptop, newversion has been merged with master, master hasnt changed at all.
+18/11.
+1. alter the master and commit it.
+2. merge master with new version
+3. maybe create new branches
+4. merge new branches after alteringthem

 not sure the reasoning behind the number below, appears for both merges.
 Do i need to keep it?